 - The need for improvements to the quality management system

 Procedures are established for a system of planned and documented internal quality audits to verify that the Quality Management System conforms to the planned arrangements as per ISO 9001:2015 requirements and effectively implemented and maintained.

 The MR is responsible for:

 - Planning and organizing audits at works depending on the importance and the extent of the activity concerned and the results of the previous audits.
 The internal quality system audits as per schedule are to be carried out at least once in SIX Months period and at least 02 times during a year.

-- The effectiveness of identified corrective action against any such internal audit findings is verified by the MR prior to subsequent management review meeting and recorded.
+- The effectiveness of identified corrective action against any such internal audit findings is verified by the MR prior to subsequent management review meetings and recorded.

-- MR is responsible for ensuring that non-conformances observed during IA are closed by appropriate corrective action implementation in a defined period.MR identifies and marks the corrective actions needing confirmation for their effective implementation and also arrange for the verification in subsequent audits or follow up audits will be planned.
+- MR is responsible for ensuring that non-conformances observed during IA are closed by appropriate corrective action implementation in a defined period.MR identifies and marks the corrective actions needing confirmation for their effective implementation and also arranges for the verification in subsequent audits or follow-up audits will be planned.